Subaru Legacy (fourth generation): Australian model

-Liberty GT tuned by STi (2006, 2007 and 2008)
+Liberty GT tuned by STi (2006–2008)

 In 2006, Subaru released the limited edition "Liberty GT", tuned by STi (TBSTI), based on the 2.0 GT Sedan and Wagon.
 Only 300 of these were released.

-The 2007 facelifted version of 300 units were released and powered by the 2.5-litre turbo engine.
+The 2007 facelifted version of 300 units were released and powered by the 2.5-liter turbo engine.
 The 2008 model was limited to 250 units, and has black Brembo brakes and slightly different Enkei rims.
 The modified EJ255 engine was rated at 264 PS at 6,000 rpm and 350 Nm of torque at 2,800 rpm.
 It included Bilstein shocks, a rear suspension kit with partial ball-bearing-jointed bushings, 5 mm lower springs, Brembo brakes (4-piston front, 2-piston rear) with stainless steel mesh-type brake hose, 18-inch Enkei wheels 2.5 kg lighter than stock, front and rear STI spoilers, leather and Alcantara front seats, and an 8-way power driver seat with memory settings.